andreaaazo/reelscraper/DOCS.md

 1. **How do I provide logging functionality?**
    Create an instance of `LoggerManager` and pass it to `ReelScraper` or `ReelMultiScraper`.
 Logs will include retries, successes, errors, and other key events.

-2. **Can I save results automatically?**
+2. **Can I save results automatically in a database?**
-   Supply a `DataSaver` instance to `ReelMultiScraper`.
-Results are saved after processing completes.
+   Yes.
+Supply a `DBManager` instance to `ReelMultiScraper`.
+Results are saved in the database after processing completes.
+If no `DBManager` is provided, a list of reels is returned.

 3. **What if some accounts are private or do not have reels?**
    An empty list is returned or an error is logged for those accounts.
 The multi-scraper continues with other accounts.